Johan Vonlanthen: Return

 On 13 June 2013, Vonlanthen came out of retirement to join Grasshoppers, signing a one-year deal with an option for a further two years.

-On 27 December 2013, Vonlanthen was loaned out to Swiss second division side Schaffhausen, due to a lack of playtime at Grasshoppers.
+On 27 December 2013, Vonlanthen was loaned out to Swiss second division side Schaffhausen, due to a lack of playing time at Grasshoppers.

 He retired in August 2018 after two years with FC Wil.

 International career

 Vonlanthen's stepfather is a Swiss national, giving him the right to play for that country.

 On 6 June 2004, Vonlanthen made his senior debut for the Switzerland national team against Liechtenstein.
 He came on as a substitute in the 81st minute to replace Alexander Frei.
 Switzerland went on to beat Liechtenstein 1–0.

-At Euro 2004, Vonlanthen became the second youngest player to play in the tournament when he came on as a substitute against England.
+At UEFA Euro 2004, Vonlanthen became the second youngest player to play in the tournament when he came on as a substitute against England.
 On 21 June 2004, Vonlanthen became the youngest scorer ever in the European Championships when he equalised against France, beating Wayne Rooney's record – which had only been set four days before – by three months.
+However his record was beaten by Lamine Yamal on 9 July 2024 during UEFA Euro 2024 semifinals against France.

-Since the European Championships in Portugal, Vonlanthen has managed to hold a regular position in the national team and as well as playing frequently in the under 21s side.
+Since the European Championships in Portugal, Vonlanthen managed to maintain a regular position in the national team and as well as playing frequently in the under 21s side.
 He was part of the squad that very narrowly lost out to Spain on a place in the 2009 European Championships.
 He had scored the equaliser in the first leg in a 2–1 win but the Spanish came back to win 3–1 in the second leg and 4–3 on aggregate.

-Vonlanthen was called up to the Swiss squad to play in 2006 World Cup, but was unable to participate due to a hamstring injury.
-He was also called up for Euro 2008.
+Vonlanthen was called up to the Swiss squad to play in 2006 FIFA World Cup, but was unable to participate due to a hamstring injury.
+He was also called up for UEFA Euro 2008.

+Personal life

+Vonlanthen is member of the Seventh-day Adventist Church.